hdossani/scala-lab/README.md

    - Choose directory where the repo was cloned
    - Choose Maven
    - Accept all default options
+6. Make sure you use Scala 2.11
+   - File | Project Structure... | Global Libraries
+   - Choose `scala-sdk-2.11`

-6. Right click on the `scala-lab` project and Run | All Tests
+7. Right click on the `scala-lab` project and Run | All Tests
-7. Right click on the `scala-lab` project and Run | ScalaTest in 'scala'
+8. Right click on the `scala-lab` project and Run | ScalaTest in 'scala'

 At this point, you should get a *green bar* for the last two steps.